-Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
+Use of original papers requires an appointment and is limited to the Archives' Washington, D.C.
+Research Center.
 Contact Reference Services for more information.

 Lockwood de Forest papers, 1858-1980, bulk 1870-1930.
 Archives of American Art, Smithsonian Institution.

 The bulk of the collection was digitized in 2017 and is available on the Archives of American Art website.
 Materials which have not been digitized include blank pages, blank versos of photographs, and duplicates.
 In some cases, exhibition catalogs and other publications have had their covers, title pages, and relevant pages digitized.

 Funding for the digitization of this collection was provided by The Walton Family Foundation and the Terra Foundation for American Art.

 Lockwood de Forest (1850-1932) was an architect, interior designer, collector, landscape painter, and writer based in New York City and Santa Barbara, California.

 The Lockwood de Forest papers were donated in 1982 by Mrs. Lockwood de Forest III, daughter-in-law of Lockwood de Forest.